dotnet/upgrade-assistant/docs/design/Extension_Management.md

 ```

 This will allow `upgrade-assistant` to restore extensions from any source and ensure they are the extension that was originally installed via hash matching.

+For now, the name of the file will be `upgrade-assistant.workspace`.

 ## Sources